taocpp/PEGTL/README.md

 * Kenneth Geisshirt for Android compatibility.
 * Paulo Custodio for Windows-related fixes.
 * Kuzma Shapran for EOL testing and fixes.
-* Michael Becker and Sven Johanssen for help with CMake.
+* Michael Becker and Sven Johannsen for help with CMake.

 ### Contact